Edible Flower Lollipops with Sexy Sherbet

 Combine the sugar, glucose syrup and water in a saucepan over a medium heat and stir until the sugar dissolves.
 When it comes to the boil, dab a pastry brush into a cup of tap water and brush down the sides of the pan just above the boil line to remove any sugar crystals that have formed.

-Attach a sugar thermometer to the pan and allow the mixture to continue to boil, without stiring, until it reaches 154ºC.
+Attach a sugar thermometer to the pan and allow the mixture to continue to boil, without stirring, until it reaches 154ºC.
 Immediately remove from the heat.
 Add a few drops of your chosen flavouring and stir to combine.

 You need to work quickly to form your lollies.
 On a silicone mat or a sheet of baking paper, put a blob of sugar syrup down and use the back of a spoon to smooth it out into a circular shape.
 Add a lollipop stick, then put an edible flour on top.
-Finish by covereing the flower completely with more sugar syrup.
+Finish by covering the flower completely with more sugar syrup.

 To make the sherbert, simply whiz all the ingredients in a food processor or mix together in a bowl to form a fine dust.